ojhaujjwal/HCommons/README.md

 HCommons
 ========

-A Zend Framework 2 module which contains some useful abstract classes that can be used across multiple modules
+A Zend Framework 2 module which contains some useful abstract classes and some useful snippets that can be used across multiple modules